iPhone 14 Pro & Pro Max review: The 48-megapixel camera is legit

 - Telephoto: 12 megapixels f/2.8

-Immediately, you can see that there's the new 48-megapixel main lens with a smaller f/1.78 aperture.
+Immediately, you can see that there’s the new 48-megapixel main lens with a smaller f/1.78 aperture.
 The ultrawide lens aperture is smaller at f/2.2, too.
 For real DSLR/mirrorless camera lenses, these smaller apertures normally mean worse low-light performance.
-That's not the case in the iPhone 14 Pros.
-See, the image sensors for both the 48-megapixel main and ultrawide lenses are actually much larger than the ones in the iPhone 13 Pros: 65 percent larger main lens sensor and "nearly twice the size" for the ultrawide sensor according to Apple.
+That’s not the case with the iPhone 14 Pros.
+See, the image sensors for the 48-megapixel main and ultrawide lenses are much larger than the ones in the iPhone 13 Pros: 65 percent larger main lens sensor and "nearly twice the size" for the ultrawide sensor, according to Apple.
 As a result, these larger sensors let in more light, which creates brighter images with greater detail when the lighting is poor.
-At least that is the claim.
+At least, that is the claim.

 Apple also says it’s improved the iPhone 14 Pros' image pipeline with something called the “Photonic Engine.”
 Per Apple, Deep Fusion (you may know it as “sweater mode”), which takes better images in mid-level luminance to produce sharper images (here’s proof it really works), now kicks in earlier when images are processed right after they’re clicked.
 Apple claims the Photonic Engine improves image quality for all three camera lenses.
 By how much?
 You’re about to find out in a second.

-By default, the iPhone 14 Pros' 48-megapixel sensor takes 12-megapixel photos.
-If you own an Android phone with a high-megapixel camera, you probably already know how this "pixel binning" process works.
-But for iPhone users, here's the download: four pixels are combined into a single pixel, which you can think of as like a super pixel.
-This 48-megapixel sensor, or "quad-pixel sensor" as Apple calls it can do two things: produce a really good 12-megapixel photo (especially for low-light photography) or create an image with more resolution at the full 48-megapixel resolution in ProRAW mode.
+By default, the iPhone 14 Pros’ 48-megapixel sensor takes 12-megapixel photos.
+If you own an Android phone with a high-megapixel camera, you probably already know how this “pixel binning” process works.
+But for iPhone users, here’s the download: four pixels are combined into a single pixel, which you can think of as a superpixel.
+This 48-megapixel sensor, or “quad-pixel sensor” as Apple calls it, can do two things: produce a really good 12-megapixel photo (especially for low-light photography) or create an image with more resolution at the full 48-megapixel resolution in ProRAW mode.

 This big 48-megapixel sensor also has another trick: it can simulate 2x telephoto images by zooming in on the center of the frame.